- Informed changes and enhancements in the production process

 - Greatly improve both process control and product quality

-Viscosity plays a crucial role in chocolate manufacturing as it affects various aspects of the final product, including texture, flavour, and the overall quality.
+Viscosity plays a crucial role in chocolate manufacturing as it affects many aspects of the final product, including texture, flavour, and the overall quality.
+Precise control of viscosity is therefore essential to meet consumer expectations and uphold strict quality standards.

 Confectionary giant Nestle installed a Hydramotion XL7 into their chocolate process and determined several key advantages:

 The XL7 viscosity sensor provides a single point viscosity value, and the noise-free trace responded well to process changes.
 This provided actionable insight into the process.
-The researchers also found the inline viscosity measurements to correlate well with the Casson plastic viscosity values measured off-line.
+The inline viscosity measurements also correlated well with the Casson plastic viscosity values measured off-line.